Note: the information presented below was prepared with the help of SRA’s professional wetland biologist, Suzanne Tomassi of The Watershed Company.

 Of approximately 590 trees originally on the site, 116 or 20 percent have been removed.
 Redmond allows the removal of up to 65 percent of significant trees, and more in some cases.
-Redmond regulations originally required that we remove many more trees, but we hired an arborist who examined every tree and recommended the removal of only those trees which would actually be damaged by construction.
-Cut trees will be replaced at a replacement-to-removal ratio of nine new trees for every removed tree.
+Redmond regulations originally required removal of many more trees, but SRA hired an arborist who examined every tree and recommended the removal of only those trees which would actually be damaged by construction.
+Cut trees were replaced at a replacement-to-removal ratio of nine new trees for every removed tree.
 This is well above Redmond’s requirement of a one-for-one replacement.

-The trees will remain on-site for wildlife use.
-A few large trees have been placed in the pond and are already very popular with wildlife – the green herons began hunting frogs from them almost immediately!
-All of the other large trees will be used as habitat features in the mitigation areas.
-Small trees and some branches will be chipped and used as mulch in the planting areas.
+The trees remained on-site for wildlife use.
+A few large trees were placed in the pond and quickly became popular with wildlife – the green herons began hunting frogs from them almost immediately!
+All of the other large trees were used as habitat features in the mitigation areas.
+Small trees and some branches were chipped and used as mulch in the planting areas.

 How and why was the building site selected?
-Why can’t the new boathouse be located elsewhere?
+Why wasn’t the new boathouse located elsewhere?

-Our original site for the new boathouse was going to be just to the southeast of the existing boathouse.
-However, it turned out that we would have intruded on the wetlands on this location.
-We then looked at three other possible locations:
+The original site for the new boathouse was going to be just to the southeast of the existing boathouse.
+However, it turned out that SRA would have intruded on the wetlands on this location.
+There were three other possible locations:

-- Across the path, to the north-west of the existing boathouse.
+- Across the path, to the northwest of the existing boathouse.
 There was a relatively clear meadow on this location.
-However, we would have had to somehow carry boats across a Category I wetland in order to reach the dock.
+However, rowers would have had to somehow carry boats across a Category I wetland in order to reach the dock.
 This would have required building a large and unsightly footbridge that was wide enough to handle carrying down an eight-person boat.
-We would have also had to build an entirely new road from the boathouse to the parking lot; a significant additional disturbance given that a road already existed.
+SRA also would have had to build an entirely new road from the boathouse to the parking lot; a significant additional disturbance given that a road already existed.